PeikestPeike/pic16-project/README.md

 Peike Li, Yuxuan Shi, Johnny Tu

 # Project Description:
 MarkovText.v2 is a simplified Markov Language Model.
 It models a text corpus and generates a fake text from it, using units of words.
-To compare two texts, it can computes the [Flesch reading ease score](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) for the two texts.
+To compare two texts, it can compute the [Flesch reading ease score](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) for the two texts.

 # Instructions on Package Installments:
 conda create --name NEWENV --file requirements.txt